Nicola Spence: Chief Plant Health Officer

 Spence took up her post as chief plant health officer in April 2014, and later also became deputy director for plant and bee health.

 Spence has made several media appearances in relation to her work at Defra.
 In April 2016 she appeared on the Today Programme to discuss the finding of a resistant ash tree in Norfolk, and has also appeared on the BBC's Countryfile programme.
 She has also been a guest on Farming Today discussing tree diseases in the UK.
 In 2016, she was involved in the management of the Asian hornet outbreak response, and appeared on the World at One to explain Asian hornet biology and the Defra response to the outbreak.

 In 2017, in response to the Xylella fastidiosa outbreak in several European countries, Spence wrote to the horticulture sector urging them to follow the example of those which had committed not to bring in host plants from the affected countries.
 In 2018, she was a guest and speaker at summit examining the risks posed by Xylella to the horticulture industry hosted by Prince Charles.

 In May 2018, Spence gave evidence to the EU Select Committee on Brexit and the potential implications for plant health.

 Whilst at Defra, Spence has been active in promoting plant health as a career.
 In conjunction with the Royal Society of Biology and Charles Lane at Fera Science, Spence developed the Plant Health Professional Register – a way for those working in the area of plant health to gain a formal recognition of their professional skills and continue their professional development.
 She worked with Harper Adams University to put together a course on plant biosecurity, and is a visiting professor at the university.

 Spence was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to plant health.

 Other roles

 Spence has previously served on the Board of Trustees for Kew Gardens.
 She is currently a Trustee for The Yorkshire Arboretum and a Fellow of the Royal Society of Biology.

 Spence is a visiting professor in plant pathology at Harper Adams University.
 She sits on the board of governors at her former school in York, The Mount. and a member of the University of York Court.
-She is Vice-President of the British Society for Plant Pathology.
+She was Vice-President of the British Society for Plant Pathology.
 Spence is chair of the management board of the CONNECTED project that aims to tackle vector borne plant diseases in Africa.